Significant Dates 1900-1960

 The first rail trestle bridge was constructed across the Peace River- with the first rail crossing taking place in May of 1958.

 The Peace River Suspension bridge collapsed spectacularly on October 16th.
 Fortunately there were no injuries suffered.
+Watch a film of the event

 Industry first moved into Taylor with the construction of the Westcoast Energy pipeline and the Taylor Refinery.
 Currently, the site of the Spectra Energy Gas Plant.